Book TravelContact

 Morning: Embrace History and Culture

-Begin your day by immersing yourself in Munich’s historical charm.
-Start with a visit to the iconic Marienplatz, the city’s main square.
+Begin your Top Things To Do In Munich historical charm.
+Start with a visit to the iconic Marienplatz, the city's main square.
 Admire the stunning New Town Hall (Neues Rathaus) with its famous Glockenspiel performance.
 As the clock chimes, watch the intricate figurines reenact historical Bavarian events.

 Just a short stroll away lies the heavenly Church of Our Lady (Frauenkirche).
-Marvel at the Gothic architecture and, if you’re feeling adventurous, climb the church tower for panoramic city views.
-Remember to catch your breath at the elegant Asamkirche, a hidden gem featuring exquisite Baroque interiors.
+Marvel at the Gothic architecture and, if you're feeling adventurous, climb the church tower for panoramic city views.
+Remember to catch your breath at the elegant Asamkirche, a Hidden Gems In Europe featuring exquisite Baroque interiors.

 Odeonsplatz, a few minutes' walk from the Church of Our Lady, serves as a gateway to Munich's royal past.
 Visit the Theatiner Church and Residence Palace to witness the grandeur of the Bavarian monarchy.